-All holders of and applicants for a fuel cycle facility license or construction permit subject to Subpart H of 10 CFR Part 70, "Domestic Licensing of Special Nuclear Material."
+All holders of, and applicants for, a fuel cycle facility license or construction permit subject to 10 CFR Part 70, Subpart H, "Additional Requirements for Certain Licensees Authorized to Possess a Critical Mass of Special Nuclear Material."

 PURPOSE

 The U.S. Nuclear Regulatory Commission (NRC) is issuing this letter for two purposes: